govlog/shclaw/README.md

 bot>    oracle: I see 3 anomalies in the log...
 ```

 TLS is automatic on port 6697 (BearSSL).
-If no channel/key is configured, shclaw generates random ones — retrieve them with `shclaw irc-info`.
+If no channel/key is configured, shclaw generates random ones -- retrieve them with `shclaw irc-info`.

 ---

 ## Documentation status

 This is one person's side project.
 The code is the documentation for now.
-If you're interested in running this or contributing, feel free to open an issue — I'm happy to write better docs for the parts people actually want to use.
+If you're interested in running this or contributing, feel free to open an issue -- I'm happy to write better docs for the parts people actually want to use.

 Areas where help would be welcome:
-- Packaging for other distros (Alpine, Arch, NixOS)
 - ARM64 testing on NetBSD/FreeBSD
 - More plugin examples
 - Documentation in general